Gldywn/crlset.js/README.md

 crlSet.check(notRevokedInfo.spkiHash, notRevokedInfo.serialNumber); // OK
 ```

-While the `check` method performs a comprehensive verification, you can also call the underlying methods directly if you need to.
+While the `check` method performs a comprehensive verification, you can also call the underlying methods directly if you need to:

 ```typescript
 const isRevokedBySpki = crlSet.isRevokedBySPKI(certificateInfo.spkiHash);